GridTools/gridtools/docs/_sources/getting_started/getting_started.rst.txt

 the type of element, eg ``.type<double>()``, and the sizes for each dimension, eg ``.dimensions(10, 12, 20)``.
 Other properties are optional.

-If we need several storages that share some properties, we can construct a partially specified builder with the set of shared properties and reuse it while building concrete storages.
+If we need several storages that share some properties, we can construct a partially specified builder by setting the shared properties and reuse it while building concrete storages.

 .. literalinclude:: code/test_gt_storage.cpp
    :language: gridtools